Ashkenazi Jewish cuisine: Meat

 Holishkes, stuffed cabbage, also known as the cabbage roll, is also a European Jewish dish that emerged from more impoverished times for Jews.
-Because having a live cow was more valuable than to eat meat in the Middle Ages, Jews used fillers such as breadcrumbs and vegetables to mix with ground beef.
+Because having a live cow was more valuable than eating meat in the Middle Ages, Jews used fillers such as breadcrumbs and vegetables to mix with ground beef.
 This gave the effect of more meat being stuffed into the cabbage leaves.

 A spread of chopped liver, prepared with caramelized onions and often including gribenes, is a popular appetizer, side dish, or snack, especially among Jews on the east coast of North America.
 It is usually served with rye bread or crackers.

 Gebratenes (roasted meat), chopped meat and essig-fleisch (vinegar meat) are favorite meat recipes.
-The essig or, as it is sometimes called, honig or Sauerbraten, is made by adding to meat which has been partially roasted some sugar, bay leaves, pepper, raisins, salt and a little vinegar.
-Knish is a snack food consisting of a meat or potato filling covered with dough that is either baked or grilled.
+The essig or, as it is sometimes called, honig or Sauerbraten, is made by adding to meat which has been partially roasted some sugar, bay leaves, pepper, raisins, salt, and a little vinegar.

+Knish is a snack food consisting of kasha, potato, spinach, or broccoli filling covered with dough that is either baked or grilled.
+It is sometimes eaten with a side of apple sauce.

 Side dishes

 Tzimmes generally consists of cooked vegetables or fruits, sometimes with meat added.
 The most popular vegetable is the carrot (mehren tzimes), which is sliced.
 Turnips are also used for tzimmes, particularly in Lithuania.
-In southern Russia, Galicia and Romania tzimmes are made with pears, apples, figs, prunes or plums (floymn tzimes).
+In southern Russia, Galicia, and Romania, tzimmes are made with pears, apples, figs, prunes, or plums (floymn tzimes).

-Kreplach are ravioli-like dumplings made from flour and eggs mixed into a dough, rolled into sheets, cut into squares and then filled with finely chopped, seasoned meat or cheese.
+Kreplach are dumplings made from flour and eggs mixed into a dough, rolled into sheets, cut into squares, and then filled with finely chopped, seasoned meat or cheese.
 They are most often served in soup, but may be fried.
 Kreplach are eaten on various holidays, including Purim and Hosha'na Rabbah.